Advance provides training and support for general practice nurses in Australia.

 We asked Dr Josephine Clayton, Advance Program Director, to tell us a bit more about what lies behind Advance, and why it’s had so much support.

-Yes - I am a palliative medicine physician at HammondCare in Sydney and an Associate Professor of Palliative Care at The University of Sydney.
+Yes - I am a palliative medicine physician at HammondCare in Sydney and Professor of Palliative Care at The University of Sydney.
 I have a strong interest in supporting general practices to provide advance care planning and palliative care to their patients.

 We have developed a toolkit and training package specifically to support nurses in Australian general practices to work with GPs to initiate advance care planning and palliative care in their practice.